vseryakov/backendjs/README.md

 # Backend framework development (Mac OS X, developers)

-* git clone https://[your username]@bitbucket.org/vseryakov/backend.git
+* `git clone https://github.com/vseryakov/backend.git` or `git clone git@bitbucket.org:vseryakov/backend.git`
-* SSH alternative so you don't have to constantly enter your BitBucket password: git clone git@bitbucket.org:vseryakov/backend.git
 * cd backend
 * to initialize environment for the backend development it needs to set permissions for $PREFIX(default is /opt/local) to the current user, this is required to support global NPM modules.